-Your smoke unit comes primed from the factory however, before running the smoke unit for more than a few minutes, you should add more fluid.
+Your smoke unit comes primed from the factory, however, before running the smoke unit for more than a few minutes, you should add more fluid.
 Add between 10-15 drops initially and whenever smoke output diminishes or if the engine has been stored for a long period of time.
 We provided some fluid with your model to get you started.

 The smoke unit is controlled differently depending upon how your run your engine so, for particulars on turning it on or off or setting the output levels, check out the features and operation section.
 You shouldn't run your smoke unit without fluid.
 Doing so can cause overheating and reduce the performance and/or life of the unit.
-Of course, we recommend using only MTH ProtoSmoke fluid.
-Super Smoke and LVTS brands also work fine.